Salman Rushdie attacker receives maximum sentence

 “We revere him, and our paramount concern is for his life,” Reese said.
 “The fact that this attack could occur in the United States is indicative of the threats to writers from many governments and from many individuals and organizations.”

-Suzanne Nossel, the CEO of PEN America, a nonprofit that defends Free Speech and authors’ rights, said her organization was “reeling from shock and horror” at the news of the attack on Rushdie, who was PEN’s former president, and said she could “think of no comparable incident of a public violent attack on a literary writer on American soil.”
+Suzanne Nossel, at the time the CEO of PEN America, a nonprofit that defends Free Speech and authors’ rights, said her organization was “reeling from shock and horror” at the news of the attack on Rushdie, who was PEN’s former president, and said she could “think of no comparable incident of a public violent attack on a literary writer on American soil.”

 “Rushdie has been targeted for his words for decades, but has never flinched nor faltered,” Nossel stated.
 “He has devoted tireless energy to assisting others who are vulnerable and menaced. … We hope and believe fervently that his essential voice cannot and will not be silenced.”